Hamilton and Wheeler 6th Grade Summer Reading 2014

 Read a free choice book in June, send OR email Mrs. Harris a summary

 Read another free choice book in July, send OR emal Mrs. Harris a summary

 Read Becoming Naomi Leon by Pam Munoz Ryan in August, arrive the first day of school with a written summary in hand.

 Please read one book of your own choosing and the book listed below and complete the following assignments:

 As you read A Long Journey Home by Julius Lester, take brief notes at the top of each page.
 Each note should mention a character and an action.

 Your creative assignment for A Long Journey Home is to make a 6 window cartoon (one page or poster board sectioned into 6 squares).
 Each window should depict an event from one of the 6 chapters in the book.
 At the bottom of each window, write a sentence of your own about the event depicted.
 On the first day of school, bring in the book containing your notes and the cartoon.

 As you read your “free choice” book, find 3 props that would be representative of 3 main ideas in the book.
 Bring in the book and the 3 props on the first day of school.
 Have fun!

-8th Grade History (Wheeler), Read the profile of John Lewis from Profiles in Courage for Our Time, edited by Caroline Kennedy.
-Choose two addtional profiles to read and be prepared to discuss in September
+Read the profile of John Lewis and Heroes of September 11 from Profiles in Courage for Our Time, edited by Caroline Kennedy.
+Choose two additional profiles to read.
+Please DO NOT read the Irish Peacemakers.